 Maintaining Good Records

+If you want to avoid eviction or at the very least, make it so the eviction process is easier down the road, you should maintain clear, consistent records.
 The best time to keep track of proof of evidence is before the eviction process begins.
-Whether you’re a landlord or tenant, keeping good records can help you win your case in the event of a future eviction or lease-related lawsuit.
+Whether you're a landlord or tenant, keeping good records can help you win your case in the event of a future eviction or lease-related lawsuit.
 Here are a few of our favorite organization tips:

 • Store Documents in a Safe Place: Use a personal drive, cloud storage, or property management software to securely store lease agreements, payment receipts, texts, maintenance requests, videos, pictures, invoices, and any other signed documents.